 1. Check your devices:

-- Your mobile device is connected to the internet.
+- Your mobile device is connected to stable internet

-- Your mobile device has 30 MB of free space.
+- Your mobile device has at least 30 MB of free space

 2. Power on the drone and RC controller and connect to DJI GO 4.0